jamesdcheney0/continuing-education/aws/sa-associate/solutions-architect-associate.md

             - community support (easy to find support resources + CFN templates)
     - when to use CFN
         - provide granular control over infra
-        - requires in-depth familitarity w all aspects of env
+        - requires in-depth familiarity w all aspects of env
         - ideal for orgs that want to actively manage IaC
 - AWS CDK
     - declarative model to define + deploy cloud app resources